Updated: November 2016

 This Australian line makes super yummy baby lotions (including Soothing, Calming, and Sensitive formulations).
 You’ll pay about $20 for oughly 4.25 ounces, plus another $20 for them to ship it to you, which I realize is an insane amount of money for a lotion that’s mostly made up of the same ingredients as the other Good Stuff (like calendula and organic lavender oil).
 I’m including Enkido on this list because I like to support one of the rare companies whose entire line is safe.
 Almost every single product they sell—from eye makeup remover to anti-aging cream—ranks a 0 on Skin Deep, and nothing scores higher than a 1.
-Of course, ordering lotion from Australia is not an environmentally conscious move, so ultimately I’d recommend going with one of the options below.

 Some Beautycounter products contain a ton of ingredients, not all of which are natural (although all of which seem to be safe)–this balm is an exception.
 It contains a short list of ingredients–mostly organic–such as sunflower seed oil, beeswax, and shea butter.
 It’s also garnered major praise from users!

 EMAB’s Baby Lotion smells super yummy (a combo of vanilla and sweet orange oil lend the lovely scent).
 Shea butter again makes an appearance here, along with olive oil, aloe, and calendula.
 Other good stuff about this Good Stuff: like the other lotions listed here, it scores a 0 on Skin Deep, all the ingredients are organic, and a 4-ounce bottle costs around 10 bucks.
-It’s also sold at many baby boutiques and online from Amazon.

 Check out our Hand & Body Lotion Review for some more clean lotions that are safe for kids and babies.